kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

 only appear to start a new row in your CSVs.
 It cannot appear inside column values, e.g, inside a string column between "...CRLF...".
 `COPY FROM` commands will fail if this happens.
 You should instead use '\n' character to specify line breaks inside your strings.
 - **Wrapping strings inside quotes:** Kùzu will accept strings in string columns both with and without quotes.
-- **Header line:** Header lines, if exists, are the first lines and ignored by the CSV reader.
+- **Header line:** Header lines, if they exist, are the first lines and ignored by the CSV reader.
 A header line can be added to your
    CSV files for your convenience but the CSV reader, both for CSVs for node as well as relationship tables, assumes a fixed order of columns, so simply ignores the header row.